Leoxu0033/JSproject/README.md

 - The game supports local multiplayer via gamepad (up to several players)
 - All game logic runs client-side with no server required

-## 🚀 Deployment

-### GitHub Pages
-To deploy to GitHub Pages:
-1. Push your code to a GitHub repository
-2. Go to Settings → Pages
-3. Select "Branch: main / / (root)" as the source
-4. Your game will be available at `https://<username>.github.io/<repo-name>/`

-## 📄 License

-See LICENSE file for details.

 ## 🎉 Credits